Skip to content

 Creating a Top Container

 Top Containers need only be created once for each distinct Top Container.
-To create a Top Container, click the down arrow next to the Top Container field in the Container Instance sub-record and select "Create."
+From the Instances subrecord, click the down arrow next to the Top Container field and select "Create."
 A blank Top Container template will appear.
 Enter the following information:

 • Container Type: Box, Folder, Volume, etc.